cactacea/android/docs/GroupsApi.md

 # **findAccountGroup**
 > Group findAccountGroup(id)

-Get a direct message group to this account
+Get a direct message group to a account

 ### Example
 ```kotlin